 So what does this mean?
-Well, as your body can't get enough glucose into your cells.
-Symptoms include needing to wee a lot, feeling extremely thirsty, cuts and grazes healing slowly, and getting infections like thrush.
+Well, as your body can't get enough glucose into your cells, a common symptom of Type 2 diabetes is feeling very tired.
+Other symptoms include needing to wee a lot, feeling extremely thirsty, cuts and grazes healing slowly, and getting infections like thrush.